SickChill/sickchill/lib/network_timezones/README.md

 Network Timezones for Sickbeard
 ====================

 This holds all the timezone autoupdade info for Sickbeard.
-Sickbeard uses this data to display the Coming Episodes in the local timezone.
+Sickbeard uses this data to display the Schedule in the local timezone.

 ----------